-Like most tours, our snowmobile tour in Iceland started with a pick up at the bus stop, right outside my hotel in Reykjavik.
-Convenient, since it was early and I didn’t get a chance to get breakfast.
+Like most tours, our snowmobile tour in Iceland started with a pick-up at the bus stop, right outside my hotel in Reykjavik.
+Convenient since it was early and I didn’t get a chance to get breakfast.
 Having gone to bed late just hours before didn’t provide me with a whole lot of sleep.
-I decided to use the travel time as an opportunity to nap.
-You will find that many of the tours take about an hour or two to get to the destination, so use that time wisely.
+I decided to use travel time as an opportunity to nap.
+You will find that many tours take about an hour or two to get to the destination, so use that time wisely.

-We made a quick stop at a rest stop where I snagged a hot tea and some yogurt.
+We made a quick stop at a rest stop, where I snagged a hot tea and some yogurt.
 It was a great call since I didn’t end up getting real food for a long time.
 As Iceland is sparsely populated, there aren’t many places to stop and eat once you leave the city.
-Quite often, the Iceland tour companies will stop in places like this to provide much needed fuel brakes as well as toilet stops.
+Quite often, the Iceland tour companies will stop in places like this to provide much-needed fuel brakes and toilet stops.

 A stop along Iceland’s South Coast

-You can’t do a snowmobile tour in Iceland without making couple of important stops.
+You can’t do a snowmobile tour in Iceland without making a couple of important stops.
 Driving along the Ring Road, you make your way through the fascinating landscape along the island’s coast.
-Due it its proximity to Reykjavik, the South Coast of Iceland is probably one of the most popular of the many guided tours offered.
-Here is also, where you can find two magnificent waterfalls – Skógafoss and Seljalandsfoss.
+Due to its proximity to Reykjavik, the South Coast of Iceland is probably one of the most popular of the many guided tours offered.
+Here is also where you can find two magnificent waterfalls – Skógafoss and Seljalandsfoss.

 You have probably seen these iconic images online, as they are as popular as they are stunning.
 Even though I’ve seen them before, it was still amazing to be back here.
 The snow and ice definitely made them both look a lot different from the last time I was here.

 The waterfalls can be quite dangerous in winter as there is ice all around.
-Add splashing water from the powerful waterfall and you got yourself very slippery conditions.
+Add splashing water from the powerful waterfall, and you got yourself very slippery conditions.
 It’s best to stick to the main areas for safety.
-You’ll find that many of Iceland’s attractions are in remote areas and there is nobody there to keep watch on careless tourists.
-If anything were to happen, it would take a while for any type of rescue to arrive.
+You’ll find that many of Iceland’s attractions are in remote areas, and there is nobody there to keep watch on careless tourists.
+If anything were to happen, it would take a while for any rescue to arrive.
 Best to be safe than sorry.

 A stop at Skógafoss waterfall

+While Skógafoss is stunning while you’re standing below it, the area above is just as spectacular.
+You can go on an extensive hike along the water, which looks more like an average river before it drops.
 During warmer months, you can climb the steep staircase just beside the waterfall.
-While Skógafoss is stunning while you’re standing below it, the area above is just as spectacular.
-You can go on an extensive hike along the water, which looks more like an average river before it drop down.
 It’s definitely worth taking the time while you’re here.

-While we were there the last time, the waterfall was surrounded by lush greenery and we were able to climb that staircase (with over 500 steps!) to the observation platform on top.
-This time, there was ice everywhere and it was difficult to walk near the waterfall, never mind the stairs.
+While we were there the last time, the waterfall was surrounded by lush greenery, and we were able to climb that staircase (with over 500 steps!) to the observation platform on top.
+This time, there was ice everywhere, and it wasn’t easy to walk near the waterfall, never mind the stairs.
 I didn’t even attempt to climb them for safety reasons.
 The ice-covered rocks actually looked quite pretty, if not deadly.